Nytril-ark/rumda/README.md

 ## RUMDA!
 ### my hyprland dots
 This is a WIP that *might* not work for you out of the box.
-I plan on cleaning it up **very** soon, and add better features).
+I plan on cleaning it up **very** soon, and I'll add better features.
 Stay tuned!

 Big thanks to xfcasio, as this is a modified version of his rice, Amadeus.